adamhari/piano-roll/README.md

 ## Piano Roll

-A keyboard instrument built entirely in [React](https://reactjs.org/).
+A keyboard instrument built with [React](https://reactjs.org/).

+Check it out at https://adamhari.github.io/piano-roll.

+Open to pull requests.